Work on yourself more than you do on your job.

 - Have faith in something bigger than you.
 Believing in God or another higher power can make your life more meaningful.
 Decide what you believe in and commit to that.

 - Know what you want from your life.
 If you don’t know what you want, you’ll wander somewhere you may not like.
-To avoid this, set visions in each life category (more on visions here) so you know where you’re headed.
+To avoid this, do a year end reflection on the last 12 months.
+Get started with how to do a year end reflection.

 - Set goals.
 Goals will help you create a roadmap of how to get where you want to go.
 Learn how to set goals to get started using the SMART method.